Aguas de Marco

 Celebrate Erin being back in the roastery on Saturdays!
 This is a lighter roast of blended South American and African beans.
 It has a deep smooth creamy taste that wakes you up in the morning.

 This Ethiopian coffee bean has a fruity aroma and a taste that has a hint of honey with a delightful after taste.

 The cupping notes for this delicate tasting coffee includes hints of mango, toffee,and almond butter.
 It has a balanced swallow with a smooth finish.

 This is a delightful blend of coffee from three continents.
 It's smooth robust swallow has an earthy full bodied taste.

+This coffee is grown by the Garcia Family in Honduras.
 Single origin, shade grown Honduran coffee is one of our Family-to-Family coffees.
 This coffee has a smooth swallow with chocolaty undertones.

 This single origin chemical free Indian coffee has a chocolaty, nutty flavor with a hint of spice.

 Light and Dark Roast

 Soldier's Blend, a blend of light and dark roasts for a greater depth of flavor with a smooth finish on the swallow.
 This edgy brew has a fruity aroma and a unique taste.

 This year marks the 157th anniversary of the Battle of Gettysburg.
 The Battle of Gettysburg was fought July 1-3, 1863 in and around the town of Gettysburg, PA.
 It was the battle with the most casualties in the Civil War.
 It is often described as the war’s turning point